Add serializer for the content models.

 This task is among several similar tasks to stub out serializers for our existing models.
 Please spread the work around so we gain more team-wide knowledge around these serializers.
 If you have any questions, ask me.
 Common issues and their resolutions will be added to the pulp 3.0 rest-api development guide.

-#12 Updated by bmbouter about 3 years ago
+#12 Updated by bmbouter over 3 years ago

 I don't think we'll be porting code from the old serializers in Pulp 2, but if we do...